You Think You Attract The Wrong Men, But You Don’t

 “You’re clearly attracted to crazy women.
 You must really love the drama.”

 From the perspective of a decent guy, it was a reasonable conclusion to draw.
 After all, I did have a disproportionate number of stories about highly emotional women.
-But when I thought about it, she was wrong.
+But when I thought about it, she had the wrong impression.

 I didn’t like drama.